ronkok/Hurmet/docs/en/manual.md

 *e*

 : Hurmet will treat ¢e¢ just like any other variable most of the time.
 But if ¢e¢ is the base of an exponent, for example: ¢e^x¢, then Hurmet will take ¢e¢ to mean 2.7182818284590452353602874713527.

+*j*

+: I'm working on complex numbers.
+Soon, ¢j¢ will be equal to ¢√(-1)¢.
+In the meantime, don't use it.

 ℏ